intelsdi-x/snap-integration-kubernetes/run/helm/snap/README.md

   - https://github.com/intelsdi-x/snap-plugin-collector-cpu/releases/download/6/snap-plugin-collector-cpu_linux_x86_64
   - https://github.com/intelsdi-x/snap-plugin-publisher-file/releases/download/2/snap-plugin-publisher-file_linux_x86_64
   - https://raw.githubusercontent.com/intelsdi-x/snap-integration-kubernetes/master/examples/tasks/cpu-file.json
+mounts:
+  "/proc": "/proc_host"
 EOF
 ```

-With the command above we override default values adding list of URLs of two plugin binaries `snap-plugin-collector-cpu_linux_x86_64` and `snap-plugin-publisher-file_linux_x86_64`.
+With the command above we override default value of `autoload` with the list of URLs of two plugin binaries `snap-plugin-collector-cpu_linux_x86_64` and `snap-plugin-publisher-file_linux_x86_64`.
 The third URL downloads exemplary task for CPU plugin.

+Some of the plugins need access to the files residing on the host.
+Examples of such plugins are CPU collector or Docker collector.
+In order to use these plugins inside of the container the user needs to mount files that reside on the host so that those files are available inside the container.

+CPU collector needs access to the file in "/proc" directory on the host.
+To configure CPU collector properly we need to mount this file inside of the container.
+This is what the `mounts` parameter is for.
+Whole "/proc" directory will be available inside the container under "/proc_host" path.

 Now running command: